Stocks edge lower as earnings roll in, natural gas soars

 Energy producers continue to be big winners from inflation, as prices keep rising for the oil and natural gas they sell.
 Natural gas leaped again Monday, with the U.S. price up 7.1% and near its highest level since 2008.
 The war in Ukraine is pushing up demand for U.S. gas as European customers try to turn away from Russian supplies.

 The price of benchmark U.S. oil, meanwhile, rose 1.2% to settle at $108.21 per barrel.
-Brent crude, the international standard, gained 2.7% to settle at $111.70, and that had energy stocks in the S&P 500 up 1.7% for the biggest gain among the 11 sectors that make up the index.
+Brent crude, the international standard, gained 2.7% to settle at $111.70, and that helped lift energy stocks in the S&P 500 by 1.5% for the biggest gain among the 11 sectors that make up the index.

-Shares of Twitter, meanwhile, rose 6.3% in the first trading after the company announced a plan to make it more difficult for someone to take over the company.
+Twitter, meanwhile, jumped 7.5% in the first trading after the company announced a plan to make it more difficult for someone to take over the company.
 Tesla CEO Elon Musk has said he wants to buy the social-media platform and take it private, but the company has made it tough for him to amass more than a 15% stake in it.

-The COVID-19 pandemic is also still hanging around, perhaps most obviously in China.
-The world's second-largest economy grew at a 4.8% annual pace in the first three months of the year, as authorities ordered shutdowns in Shanghai and elsewhere to stem coronavirus outbreaks.

-Stocks in Shanghai fell 0.5%, and markets across Asia were relatively weak.
-Japan's Nikkei 225 lost 1.1%, and South Korea's Kospi dipped 0.1%.